silhavyj/KIV-DS-Master-node-selection/README.md

 <img src="images/02.png">

 The table columns represent the hostname, role (master/slave), ip address, and color.
 The master node is represented as a purple M. If there is a gray color assigned to a node, it means that it is in the process of scanning the network.
-Once the master is found, the node will be assigned its corresponding color.
+Once the master is found, the node will be assigned its designated color.

 ## Interacting with the application